SapnaMuthu/-GVSU-CIS641-Dazzling-Dynamites/README.md

 1. You can [run](https://expo.dev/@sapnamuthu/RecipeZone) the latest installable version of Rezo App for Android .
 2. You will need to open the link and download Expo Go from Playstore to run the App.
-3. After which you can Sign up for a new account, and Login to the Home Screen.
+3. After that you can Sign up for a new account, and Login to the Home Screen.
 4. Select a recipe from an available list and you will see the results displayed in the screen.
-5. You can add a recipe to Wishlist and also delete an item from Wishlist.
+5. You can add a recipe to Wishlist and delete an item from Wishlist.
 6. You can click on the Logout button on the top left to exit from the app.

 This app also uses Edamam Recipe Search API to fetch results for a food recipe.